-Weakness/Risk Recommendation Priority Management Response Timescale/ responsibility Status 3 Weakness: It was identified during review of the procurement card transaction spreadsheets that the reconciliation completed by the Service Information Team is populated with detail gross figures in the net column.
-Risk: Inaccurate budgetary reporting Recommendation: The Finance Adviser to work with the Service Information Team to amend their data input to show the net value, VAT and gross value on their spreadsheets.
-Management Comments: Agreed The monthly process is being amended to ensure that upon completion of the reconciliation it is provided to the Centralised Finance team for review before sign off, the finance team will review the completed reconciliation for; • appropriateness of VAT claims, • accuracy of VAT coding • any reconciling items; & to • complete an audit of the claims themselves Important 29.4.21 CV update.
-Completed Head of Joint Finance - April 2021 Completed
+Weakness/Risk Recommendation Priority Management Response Timescale/ responsibility Status 3 Weakness: Recommendation: Important 29.4.21 CV update.
+Completed Head of Joint It was identified during The Finance Adviser to work with the Service 25.4.21 CV apaate.
+Completed Finance - review of the procurement Information Team to amend their data input to card transaction show the net value, VAT and gross value on their April 2021 spreadsheets that the spreadsheets. reconciliation completed Management Comments: Completed by the Service Information Agreed Team is populated with The monthly process is being amended to ensure detail gross figures in the that upon completion of the reconciliation it is net column. provided to the Centralised Finance team for Risk: review before sign off, the finance team will Inaccurate budgetary review the completed reconciliation for; reporting appropriateness of VAT claims, accuracy of VAT coding any reconciling items; & to complete an audit of the claims themselves